NealLyonsWake/Dash-Visualisation-Airline-Data/README.md

 # My Work Log and User Instructions:

 1. Assignment completed
-2. The usable csv file has been reduced due to it's large file size and is available to download from my google drive [here:](https://drive.google.com/drive/folders/1mqLf_6n6sDSerYR-toKyCKWNGNKw6yUL?usp=sharing)
+2. A usable csv file has been reduced due to it's large file size and is available to download from my google drive [here:](https://drive.google.com/drive/folders/1mqLf_6n6sDSerYR-toKyCKWNGNKw6yUL?usp=sharing)
 3. You can then upload the csv file to the app.
 4. Select a delay type from the dropdown list and select the year using the slider